Jesse-Yan/Matrix_Calculator/README.md

 ## Installation
-Program can simply running by click the .jar file.
+Program can simply running by using command line to run the executable.jar file.
-Running in Java code need JavaFx and JDK11 pre-installed.
+Running in Java code required JavaFx and JDK11 pre-installed.

 ## Running demo
-using command line to run .jar for demo(see file: running_command.txt)
+using command line to run executable.jar for demo(see file: running_command.txt)

 ## Program Description
 program functions as a calculator that support Matrix calculations supports pirorty calculation.